CommunityDragon/awesome-league/README.md

 * [PassCalc](https://github.com/Fumi24/PassCalc) - A calculator for League of Legends passes.

-* [RuneBook](https://github.com/OrangeNote/RuneBook) - App that can import runes from many sources.
-No longer developed.
+* [RuneBook](https://github.com/Soundofdarkness/RuneBook) - App that can import runes from many sources.
+Updated fork of the original app.

 * [RuneChanger](https://github.com/stirante/RuneChanger) - Allows you to quickly import runes, select recently played champions, quickly reply in chat, automate disenchanting and crafting loot.